 Closing Notes

 We hope this has been helpful.
 In this blog post, we have covered the setup for the app required in Salesforce, along with obtaining your client ID, client secret, and generating the token file in the Salesforce Connection Manager.
 We have also explained how OAuth works and the benefits of using it as an authentication method over legacy authentication.
 In this blog post, our focus was on the Authorization Code authentication type for OAuth; however, our component also supports the Certificate OAuth type.
-You can take a look at our help manual help manual for more information.
+You can take a look at our help manual for more information.